-Here’s a clever way to help prevent someone from easily opening the attic hatch door without padlocking the door.
+Here’s a clever way to help prevent someone from easily opening the attic hatch door.
 (I’m not suggesting that you replace your padlocked stairway door, but this certainly is a clever way to prevent quick access.)

 Install a small eye-bolt on the face of the door conveniently using the hole left by removing the string.

 Attach a small hook by screwing it into the end of a wood dowel.
 Now simply store the handle in a secure place.

 This also works great to help prevent the unsightly string from dangling in your hallway, should you be unfortunate enough to have a folding stairway inside your home.

 Learn why I feel that a folding stairway should NOT be installed in your home without taking special precautions: ATTIC STAIRS – You Could Have a Mind-Blowing Hole in Your Building Envelope.